 A baby lounger seems like a handy tool, but is a baby lounger safe?
 This positioner is generally safe when your baby is awake, but you should never let your infant sleep in a baby lounger.
 Several products have been recalled after reports of infants dying while falling asleep in infant loungers.

 Babies sleeping in a lounger are at risk of rolling over or shifting into a position that can block their airways.
 This can lead to suffocation due to the inclined position of the baby.
 Between 2012 and 2018, Consumer Reports discovered 28 infant deaths linked to nursing pillows or baby loungers.
-As of 2021, Consumer Reports learned of seven more deaths and one injury caused by these pillows.
+In 2023, the Consumer Product Safety Commission began urging consumers not to use the loungers sold by the Boppy Company after ten more deaths and one injury were caused by these pillows.

 These deaths and injuries aren’t only linked to one brand, so there isn’t just one potentially dangerous product on the market.
 While several of these companies comply with national safety guidelines, the danger occurs when children are left to sleep in baby loungers, especially when they have blankets or soft toys nearby.